VHDL-LS/rust_hdl/README.md

 ## Trying it out
 The language server has a command line binary `vhdl_ls` which implements a stdio based language server.
+This repository includes a medium sized example [project](example_project/README.md) which can be used to trying out the language server.

 ### Building
 ```console